rgs1690/inspo-folio/README.md

 ## About the User
 - The ideal user for this application is a visual artist or a student of the visual arts.
 - They want a visual way to help communicate what inspiried their choices in making their art.
-- The problem this app solves for them is it allows them to display store and display thier original art and inspirations side by side digitally in a neat and organized platform.
+- The problem this app solves for them is it allows them to store and display thier original art and inspirations side by side digitally in a neat and organized platform.

 ## Features
 - User can add an object of their own art that includes an image and descriptive elements such as title and medium.